 Sudden changes in water temperature are unacceptable – this leads to a decrease in minnows resistance, and they become ill with fungal infections.

-- It is very important to provide aeration and a good filter.
+- It is vital to provide aeration and a good filter.
 Once every 7-10 days, water must be replaced by 30% of the total volume.

-- Minnow’s definitely needed bright lighting, so additional artificial lighting will be required.
+- Minnow’s need bright lighting, so additional artificial lighting will be required.

-- Soil to the bottom is better to choose dark.
-You can put small pebbles or sand.
+- Choose dark soil for the bottom of your tank.
+You can put small pebbles or sand as well.

 - You can decorate the space of the aquarium with the help of smooth stones and snags.